pikaju/kosame/README.md

 }
 ```

-`where`, `order by`, `limit` and `offset` must be specified in this order.
+`where`, `order by`, `limit`, and `offset` must be specified in this order.
 They must come at the end of a block in a query.
 Make sure your last query field has a trailing comma.

 ### Named vs. anonymous queries

 Kosame supports both named and anonymous queries.
 Anonymous queries are defined inline and act as a Rust expression that can be executed immediately.
-They also allow closuring variables from the surrounding scope as bind parameters for the query (`:id` in this example):
+They also allow capturing variables from the surrounding scope as bind parameters for the query (`:id` in this example):

 ```rust
 let id = 5;